Advisors & Prevention Support

 Executive Director, HIDTA Oregon-Idaho

-Chris Gibson was appointed as the Oregon-Idaho (previously Oregon) HIDTA Executive Director on November 1, 2006.
-Mr. Gibson is a past Chairman of the National HIDTA Director Committee and currently serves as the Chairman of the National Emerging Threat Initiative’s (NETI) oversight committee and as Vice President of the National HIDTA Directors Association.
+Chris Gibson was appointed the Oregon-Idaho (previously Oregon) HIDTA Executive Director on November 1, 2006.
+Mr. Gibson is a past Chairman of the National HIDTA Director Committee.
+He serves as the Chairman of the National Emerging Threat Initiative’s (NETI) oversight committee and Vice President of the National HIDTA Directors Association.
 On February 5, 2015 Chris was recognized by the White House Office of National Drug Control Policy with an Outstanding Support to the National HIDTA Program award during the 2015 National HIDTA Conference in Washington, D.C.
 Chris was again recognized by the White House Office of National Drug Control Policy with the Edward Williams Lifetime Achievement Award during the 2018 National HIDTA Conference in Washington, D.C.

 In addition to his duties as Oregon HIDTA Director, Chris serves as a member of the Lines for Life Executive Board and Vice President of the Oregon Narcotics Enforcement Officers Association.

-The Executive Director oversees the Oregon-Idaho HIDTA Management and Administration Initiative staff, which includes a Budget and Program Analyst, Program Coordinator and Administrative Assistant.
+The Executive Director oversees the Oregon-Idaho HIDTA Management and Administration Initiative staff, which includes a Budget and Program Analyst, Program Coordinator, and Administrative Assistant.

 Elizabeth-Glaser.jpg